Photo from the Manchester Mortgage Company

 Steinfeld's became the first EL CON MALL anchor store to fold, on August 26, 1984.
 Its space was to sit vacant, being used, on an intermittent basis, as a Holiday Sharing Center for the needy.
 In November 1993, the space re-opened as the short-lived Pavilion at El Con Mall, which included a food court, farmer's market, bazaar and indoor street fair.

 By this time, much had changed at the mall site.
 The circa-1960 section, save for Montgomery Ward, had been knocked down in December 1998, taking a portion of the 1978 addition, including the shuttered El Con 6 cinema structure, along with it.
-The Century 20 At El Con Mall was built, which made its debut June 30, 1999.
-This was joined by a 1-level (123,200 square foot) Home Depot, dedicated in June 2001.
+The Century 20 At El Con Mall was built, which made its debut on June 30, 1999.
+A 1-level (123,200 square foot) Home Depot was dedicated in June 2001.

 A Food Court and open piazza were installed between the new megaplex and existing J.C.
 Penney.
-Oddly enough, the Food Court was never utilized.
-Montgomery Ward at EL CON MALL shut down March 18, 2001.
+Oddly enough, the Food Court was never used.
+Montgomery Ward shut down on March 18, 2001.
 The building was bulldozed with ground broken, for a 1-level (125,000 square foot) Target, in November 2003.
 The store held its grand opening on July 25, 2004.

 Another "anchor's away" took place in January 2008, with the shuttering of Macy's.
 This ended up providing a way for Wal-Mart to establish a presence at EL CON MALL...something they had been trying to do since 1999.
 At that time, a proposal for an EL CON Wal-Mart was met with so much community opposition that the city passed a Big Box Ordinance which temporarily stopped the Bentonville retailer from SuperCentering the mall.

-Outparcel structures were also been built along the front of the site, including Office Depot, Rubio's Fresh Mexican Grill, Chick-Fil-A and In-N-Out Burger.
-Moreover, the Goldwaters / Dillard's, sitting vacant since 2000, was retenanted.
-Burlington Coat Factory renovated the building and opened a store, on its first level, March 5, 2010.
+Outparcel structures were built along the front of the site, including Office Depot, Rubio's Fresh Mexican Grill, Chick-Fil-A and In-N-Out Burger.
+Moreover, the Goldwaters / Dillard's building, sitting vacant since 2000, was retenanted.
+Burlington Coat Factory renovated the building and opened a store, on its first level, on March 5, 2010.

 All legal hurdles for the construction of the EL CON WalMart were resolved in August 2012.
 Work on the 1-level (100,000 square foot) SuperCenter began in the fall of 2012, with its grand opening taking place September 11, 2013.